JetBrains/kotlin-native/COCOAPODS.md

 To use these dependencies from Kotlin code, import a package `cocoapods.<library-name>`.
 In the example above, it's `cocoapods.AFNetworking`.

-### Add a dependency between a Kotlin project and Objective-C Pod libraries stored locally
+### Add a dependency on Objective-C Pod libraries stored locally

-1. To the `cocoapods` block of `build.gradle.kts` (`build.gradle`), add dependencies to Pod libraries stored locally with `pod()`.
+1. Add dependencies to Pod libraries stored locally with `pod()` to `build.gradle.kts` (`build.gradle`) of your project.
 As the third argument, specify the path to `Podspec` of the local Pod using `projectDir.resolve("..")`.
     > You can also add dependencies as subspecs.
-The `cocoapods` element can include dependencies to Pods stored locally and Pods from the CocoaPods repository at the same time.
+    > The `cocoapods` element can include dependencies to Pods stored locally and Pods from the CocoaPods repository at
+    > the same time.
     {:.note}

     <div class="sample" markdown="1" theme="idea" data-highlight-only>